• Skip to main content

 beautiful iranian saffron used for this moroccan-spiced phyllo meat pie

-I am so lucky to have a friend who brought me some Iranian saffron from his last trip home
+I'm lucky to have a friend who brought me some Iranian saffron from his last trip home

 Along with the Ras el Hanout, we're looking at just a few other key ingredients.
 You'll need saffron water, fresh grated ginger, onion, cilantro, cinnamon, phyllo dough (packaged) and a few kitchen staples like salt, pepper, butter and olive oil.
 It is very easy to make this Moroccan-spiced phyllo meat pie and the flavors are insane.